-If a student qualifies for reduced-price or paid meals and the student has a low or negative balance, the student will be able to charge the cost of a full meal.
-After five days of carrying a negative balance, the parent or guardian will be contacted and required to replenish the students My School Bucks account and or complete a meal benefits application if not previously done.
+If a student qualifies for reduced-price or paid meals and the student has a low or negative balance, the student will be able to charge the cost of a full meal for a maximum of two days.
+After two days, the student will not receive a meal until additional funds are deposited.
 Negative balances will automatically deduct from additional funds deposited into the students account.
-If a student qualifies for free meals, the student does not need money on their account unless they want to purchase extra drinks or a la carte items.
+If a student qualifies for free meals, the student does not need money on their account unless they want to purchase extra drinks or a la cate items.
 Students cannot purchase a la carte or extra drinks if they have a negative balance.
 All students must pay the full cost of meals while waiting for a free or reduced-price meal application to be reviewed.